COUNTRY REPORT 2017

 Due to the fact that many projects from the previous year(s) were delayed, more domestic films were released in 2017.
 Slovenian producers usually produce around 10 feature films and documentaries per year, and are more and more focused on coproductions, especially with other ex-Yugoslavian producers.
 Foreign producers’ share in the investments in Slovenian majority projects has come close to a relatively high number of 30 percent.

 The national television RTV Slovenija still plays a key role in the domestic production, making up to five feature and documentary films per year and acting as a regular coproducer.

-In 2016 thirteen full-length films were completed (nine feature films and four documentaries) and also three minority coproductions.
-Most of them were screened at the annual showcase of Slovenian film, the Slovenian Film Festival in Portorož, and half of them were already shown in Slovenian cinemas until the end of the year.
-Most of the titles were supported by the Slovenian Film Centre (SFC).
+In 2017 eighteen Slovenian films were completed, including 12 feature films and six documentaries.
+Most of them were screened at the annual showcase of Slovenian film, the Slovenian Film Festival in Portorož, and were already domestically released by the end of 2017.
+The rest of them will be released in 2018.

-In 2016 approximately 180 films were distributed in Slovenian cinemas.
-Around 50% of these were US productions, 45% were European and from other countries, while domestic productions and coproductions represented approximately 5%.
+A total of 178 films were distributed in Slovenian cinemas in 2017, of which around 55% were US productions, 38% European and from other countries, while the domestic productions and coproductions represented approximately 7%.

-In 2016 the leading distribution companies in Slovenia were again Blitz Film & Video Distribution and Karantanija Cinemas d.o.o.
-Both of them distribute mostly commercial films from major Hollywood studios such as Warner Bros, 20th Century Fox, Universal and Paramount.
-The official representatives for two other major US distribution companies are located in Croatia (for example, Walt Disney distribution in Slovenia is represented by 2i Film and Sony Columbia by Croatian Continental Film).
+In 2017 the leading distribution company was Karantanija Cinemas d.o.o., followed by Blitz Film & Video Distribution.
+Both distribute mostly commercial films from major Hollywood studios such as Warner Bros, 20th Century Fox, Universal and Paramount.
+The official representatives of two major US distribution companies are from Croatia: Walt Disney’s distribution in Slovenia is represented by 2i Film and Sony Columbia’s by Croatian Continental Film.